jaredlang/autogen-agents/4.stock-analysis/README.md

 L5_Coding_and_Financial_Analysis.ipynb is from <https://learn.deeplearning.ai/courses/ai-agentic-design-patterns-with-autogen/lesson/6/coding-and-financial-analysis>.

-- It shows the system prompt of AssistantAgent. **Reading the system prompt is a great way to learn how to write an effective prompt.**
+- It shows the system prompt of AssistantAgent. **Reading the system prompt is a great way to learn how to write an effective prompt.** And you can customize the system message for specific tasks.

 ```python
 code_writer_agent_system_message = code_writer_agent.system_message